Skip to main content

 The Focusing Workflow

-1. Input: Raw ePI from Connectors
+1. Input: Raw ePI provided from Connectors

 4. Execution: LEE runs lens logic with IPS/PV